nomicflux/servant-opaleye-blog/README.md

 ### Summary of Opaleye

-To break down the complexity of Opaleye a bit, I'd like to break down the steps we just did into a quick list:
+To ease up the complexity of Opaleye, here are the steps we just did:

 1. Create polymorphic type
 2. Create concrete types